How to hike to KinsaCocha (three lakes) & Pisac ruins

 From here, there are trails going around both sides of the lake and you can choose your route.

-We decided to cross the bridge and begin our hike on the left side of the Kinsa Cocha lake.
+We decided to cross the bridge and begin our hike on the left side of Kinsa Cocha Lake.

-Afterwards, we came out into a field with a large herd of alpacas, which was definitely the highlift of the trip.
+Afterward, we came out into a field with a large herd of alpacas, which was definitely the highlight of the trip.
 It was an awesome experience to just sit and watch them graze for a bit before continuing.

 After passing the first two lakes, walk further into the valley, where you feel tiny in relation to the mountains rising up on both sides of you.
 It is an extremely beautiful hike.

 Do not walk towards the mountain wall.
 Instead, climb up on the rising ledges on the left side of the valley to walk back on the trails high above the green valley.
 The valley overlooks the lakes in the distance.